 Withrow, Rebecca and Valerie L. Schwiebert.
 “Twin Loss: Implications for Counselors Working With Surviving Twins” (Journal of Counseling & Development, Winter 2005): a comprehensive article.
-A statement in it (about substance abuse in bereaved parents of a young twin) which was not cited was later formally corrected.
-(So delete that sentence in the second-to-last paragraph!
+A statement in it (about substance abuse in bereaved parents of a young twin) which was not cited this was later formally corrected by the journal.
+(So delete that sentence in the second-to-last paragraph!)

 Woodward, Joan, PhD, The Lone Twin: Understanding Twin Bereavement and Loss (Free Association Books, 1998): by a psychotherapist who lost her own twin sister at age 3, and has worked professionally with surviving twins as well as founding the first “lone twin” group, in England.
 She believes that the lack of support for the parents of the surviving twins of birth loss (Chapter 2, and very evident in most of the accounts) is a major factor in the survivors’ reactions.

 Death of a twin.
 E M Bryan.
 Maternal and Child Health.
 1983, 8: 201-6.